Prelest

-Prelest should not be confused with mental illness, i.e. illness of the brain.
-It is a spiritual illness, an illness of the freedom of will, an illness of the soul in its personal relation to God that originates from vainglory, pride, and demonic suggestion and that is to be cured by humility and Holy Sacraments and under the guidance of the spiritual father.
-In a broad interpretation, everyone is considered to be in prelest, that is, everyone has some wrong thoughts and views, does not fully understand the meaning of life and the degree of own sinfulness etc.
+Prelest should not be confused with mental illness, but is a spiritual illness caused by vainglory, pride, and demonic suggestion.
+It is said to be cured by humility and the Holy Sacraments under the guidance of one's spiritual father.
+In a broad interpretation, prelest afflicts everyone, as everyone has wrong thoughts, without fully understanding the meaning of life and the gravity of their sins.
+In a narrow sense, it refers to a person initially on the path of a pious Christian life, instead becomes proud and conceited about his or her own sanctity and triumph over sin.